RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/setup-gpus-for-computer-vision.md

     git clone https://github.com/pjreddie/darknet.git

 Now, to compile Darknet with CUDA, CuDNN and OpenCV support, open the `Makefile` from the `darknet` folder and make the changes as following in the beginning of this file.
+Also make sure to select the right architecture based on your GPU's compute capibility.
+For Pascal architecture you may want to use [this version of Darknet by AlexeyAB](https://github.com/AlexeyAB/darknet) and compile with the `CUDNN_HALF=1` flag for 3x speed improvement.

     GPU=1
     CUDNN=1